-There comes a time when family caregivers come to realize that they need help caring for their aging relative.
-We have to admit, being a caregiver is not an easy job.
-It requires a lot of time and dedication especially when your aging loved one needs constant supervision and assistance everyday.
+There comes a time when family caregivers realize that they need additional help caring for their aging relative.
+Being a caregiver is not an easy job; it requires a lot of time and dedication, especially when your aging loved one needs constant supervision and assistance everyday.

 In This Caregiving Article:

-Caregiver agencies will typically be the most expensive way of finding a caregiver.
-Independent providers will be the least expensive.
-However, agencies are also easier to use, since the agency finds and places the caregiver, handles payroll, problems that may arise, and usually provides coverage for sick or absent caregivers.
+Caregiver agencies will typically be the most expensive way of finding a caregiver, while independent providers will be the least expensive.
+However, in most cases, In-Home Care agencies are easier to use, since the agency will provide the families with the right caregivers depending on the care needs and location.
+It is also more convenient because you don’t have to worry about payroll, problems that may arise, and most importantly, they provide coverage for sick or absent caregivers.

 - Conduct an in-depth interview with each potential caregiver, preferably in person rather than on the phone.